 However, you may find that the fading of his nose is less noticeable in the warmer weather as the pigment producing enzyme works better in the heat.
 This phenomenon is known as ‘snow nose’.

 Pink Nose Problems In Labradors

-The first is that they have anecdotally been suggested to suffer from sunburn on their noses in hot weather.
+Low pigmentation is linked to sunburn due to increased UV sensitivity.
 This is not a big deal if you live in a mild climate, and you can discuss with your veterinarian how to help your dog to reduce the chances of burning on those occasionally hot summer days.

 The show ring also penalises yellow Labradors for their pale noses, eye rims and feet.
 However, if you are looking for a loving family pet or working dog then a Dudley Labrador can make just as much of a wonderful companion and hard working friend as any other Labrador Retriever.